What to do if you've got a 2.2 and want a graduate job in property

 If it says they want a 2.1, don’t apply to the firm with a 2.2 or lower.
 They have been clear and you don't want to look as though you haven’t read the job ad properly.

-Some firms with graduate schemes don’t specify a 2.1 and a rare few say they accept 2.2s.
-Often, no grade is specified and instead firms ask for candidates with a ‘sound academic record’ or ‘good qualifications’.
-Such firms have recently included Savills and Gerald Eve.
-TARGETjobs interprets this to mean that, above all, these firms are looking for 2.1 candidates (as this is proof of strong academics), so if you have a 2.2 you could still apply and have a slim chance of success – as long as you show you are an exceptional candidate apart from your university work.
+Some firms with graduate schemes (including Savills and Gerald Eve LLP) don’t specify a 2.1 and a rare few say they accept 2.2s.
+However, others ask for a ‘sound academic record’ or ‘good qualifications’. targetjobs interprets this to mean that, above all, these firms are looking for 2.1 candidates (as this is proof of strong academics).
+If you have a 2.2 you could still apply and have a slim chance of success – as long as you show you are an exceptional candidate apart from your university work.

 When applying to a big property firm, applicants with 2.1s are likely to be favoured, so it’s all the more important to stand out for the right reasons if you have a 2.2: